johnsonandjohnson/Bodiless-JS/packages/bodiless-components/doc/YouTube.md

   <YouTube nodeKey="youtube" />
   ```

-  One can also use the HOC version of this which can then be apply to other components.
+  You can also use the HOC version of this which can then be applied to other components.
 But
   the underlining component must accept the same props as an `iframe` tag.
 Simply pass
   the node key to the asBodilessYouTube function and then use the returned HOC